Steven-Klavins/stevenklavins.co.uk/README.md

 The main improvements I'd like to make to this still surround the subject of optimization in order to provide a smoother user experience.
 This said I feel it is far better than it was, I will continue to make changes as I improve my skills as a React Developer.

+## Current issues

+At present, the site has a minor issue where refreshing outside of the route directory can cause the page not to load.
+I have found a solution to this and will be implementing it in the near future.

 ## Available Scripts

 In the project directory, you can run: